getyoti/yoti-ruby-sdk/README.md

 * Fraud list - Verify against  US Social Security Administration Fraud (SSN Fraud) list
 * Watch list - Verify against watch lists from the Office of Foreign Assets Control

-To use this functionality you must ensure your application is assigned to your organisation in the Yoti Dashboard - please see [here](https://www.yoti.com/developers/documentation/#1-creating-an-organisation) for further information.
+To use this functionality you must ensure your application is assigned to your organisation in the Yoti Hub - please see [here](https://www.yoti.com/developers/documentation/#1-creating-an-organisation) for further information.

 For the AML check you will need to provide the following:

-* Data provided by Yoti (please ensure you have selected the Given name(s) and Family name attributes from the Data tab in the Yoti Dashboard)
+* Data provided by Yoti (please ensure you have selected the Given name(s) and Family name attributes from the Data tab in the Yoti Hub)
   * Given name(s)
   * Family name
 * Data that must be collected from the user: